-- Hands down, of all the things to do in Grand Teton National Park, the number one is to drive 42-Mile Scenic Loop.
+- Hands down, of all the things to do in Grand Teton National Park, the number one is to drive a 42-Mile Scenic Loop.
 It is the best way to experience the beauty of the Teton Mountains from the comfort of your car.
 You can do it in one hour or you can take your time and stop and explore at every turnout and overlook.

-- Second, take the shuttle to the west side of Jenny Lake and then hike to Hidden Falls and Inspiration Point.
+- Second, take the boat shuttle to the west side of Jenny Lake and then hike to Hidden Falls and Inspiration Point.